 Our plan is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
 "Point-of-Service" means you can use providers outside the plan's network for an additional cost.
 (See Chapter 3, Section 2.3 for information about using the Point-of-Service option.)
-Like all Medicare Advantage plans, this Medicare Special Needs Plan is approved by Medicare.
-The plan also has a contract with the Louisiana Medicaid program to coordinate your Medicaid benefits.
-We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.

-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/individuals-and-families for more information.
+Please visit the Internal Revenue Service (IRS) website at: irs.gov/Affordable-Care-Act/individuals-and-families for more information.